Wingfeather Saga #3 & #4: Monster in the Hollows & Warden and the Wolf King

 He was still.
 And he was loved.”

-The third and fourth books in this gorgeous series offer us much to contemplate and they arouse in the reader a sense of connection to heroic ideas that are still relevant today and belong to all of us.
+The third and fourth books in this series offer us much to contemplate and they arouse in the reader a sense of connection to heroic ideas that are still relevant today and belong to all of us.

 In one situation, we have a missing, presumed dead, father whose role must be filled by a grandfather and uncle.
-In a different situation, we have the possibility of a stepfather trying to find the right way to love children that are not his by birth (but are by love) without diminishing the memory of their father.
+In a different situation, we have the possibility of a stepfather trying to find the right way to love children who are not his by birth (but are by love) without diminishing the memory of their father.

-In another situation we have a gorgeous adoption story between unlikely characters who realize how much love they are capable of if only they will let their armored hearts be pricked.
+In another situation, we have a gorgeous adoption story between unlikely characters who realize how much love they are capable of if only they will let their armored hearts be pricked.
 Peterson uses such beautiful descriptions to contrast the abusive father with the protective and loving adoptive father.

-Finally, one of my favorite characters is also adopted and it is clear that her adoption is a blessing not only to her but a precious gift to her new family who can love their losses through her.IMG_1573
+Finally, one of my favorite characters is also adopted and it is clear that her adoption is a blessing not only to her but a precious gift to her new family who can love their losses through her.

 The death toll in this final book is, as expected, intense.
 The violence is real.
 But what really propels the book forward is “why” behind it all.
 Who is our villain?
 What made him a villain?
 What does he want?
 How much will he destroy to get it?
 How did these creatures become creatured?
 Why do the heroes do what they do?
 Why did the Maker allow all of these things to happen?